PALESTINE SOLIDARITY COMMITTEE - SEATTLE

 The general right of return is affirmed in numerous human rights and international law documents, including:

-• the International Covenant on Civil and Political Rights, Art.
+• The International Covenant on Civil and Political Rights, Art.
 12 (4): “No one shall be arbitrarily deprived of the right to enter his own country.”
-This allows those outside their own country to return for the first time, even if they were born elsewhere and would be entering for the first time, so long as they have maintained a "genuine and effective link" to the country and have not renounced their ties to it.
+This allows those outside their own country to return - even if they were born elsewhere and would be entering for the first time, so long as they have maintained a "genuine and effective link" to the country and have not renounced their ties to it.

 • Convention on the Elimination of All Forms of Racial Discrimination.
 (Art.
 5 ii)